omps/omps.orig/source/_posts/2016-04-24-puppet-development-environment.markdown

 ### Installing virtualbox Guest Additions

 While setting up all this, I did got lots of issue with some or the other feature not working, different OSes threw me different errors.
 But it is always good to have it installed.
 We may in further be taking about how to share folders with your virtual machine and the host machine.
 The Virtualbox tools is to be installed on to the Virtual Machine only.
 So, you may need to do it once box is created.
 Its an ISO image and can be downloaded from the [Virtualbox page](http://download.virtualbox.org/)

+or you can just do.

+    vagrant plugin install vagrant-vbguest

 ### Getting started with puppet on your VM.
 The final line of the `Vagrantfile` runs the 'Shell Provisioner' for vagrant.
 Essentially, this runs a shell script on the VM once its been booted and configured.